zogar1993/jsonkraken/README.md

 - When iterating over a JsonArray you iterate directly into its elements.
 - The *add(element)* method allows you to add an element after the last one.
 - The *insert(index, element)* method allows you to add an element at designated index, pushing all items from said to the last element, without replacing any.
 - The *set(index, element)* operator allows you to replace an existing element.
-If said index is unused, indexes between the specified and the actual last of the JsonArray will be filled with null.
+If said index is unused, indexes between the specified and the actual last of the JsonArray will be filled with JsonNull.
 - Both *get* and *set* operators, *remove* and *insert* support reverse notation.

 ## Implementation details
 ###### (you should not need to know all of this, but maybe you do.
 It is here for a reason after all)
 - -0 will be turned to 0 to avoid weird language behaviour with some primitive types.
 - Since numbers are stored as String internally, they do not lose precision.
-- There is a method available for JsonValue which I did not talk about before because I wanted to keep things simple.
-It is called *references(value)*, and it requires value to be a JsonValue.
-I use that method internally to find if value is recursively contained within the caller, but since I found no real reason not to make it public, there it is.
-- Although *references(value)* does not check for self, all JsonValue insertion mechanisms do validate for A -> A circularity.
 - JsonValues get/set operators welcome both Integers and Strings as index/key.
 An Integer will be converted to String in the case of JsonObject, whereas a String will try to be converted to Int in JsonArray,